 But so much changed on that first Friday afternoon in Salvador.
 Not only did the 5-1 win over Spain give people a glimpse of what Van Gaal’s squad was truly capable of, it also opened up the draw.

 Stefan De Vrij | "The Dutch press didn't believe in us, but we had confidence"

-Not for the Dutch a second-place finish in Group B and a Round of 16 clash with hosts Brazil.
-Instead, they cruised through as group winners and made themselves odds-on to reach the last four.
-Now that they prepare to face Argentina in the semifinal in Sao Paulo, they are being taken as seriously as any other team left in the competition.
+They cruised through as group winners and made themselves odds-on to reach the last four, avoiding a Round of 16 clash with Brazil in the process.
+Now, as they prepare to face Argentina in the semi-final in Sao Paulo, they are being taken as seriously as any other team left in the competition.

-With 10 players in the squad coming from the inferior Eredivisie rather than the more traditional powerhouse leagues, they were immediately written off by outsiders.
+With 10 players in the squad coming from the inferior Eredivisie rather than Europe's strongest divisions, they were immediately written off by outsiders.
 Rather than people taking a closer, harder look at the likes of Jasper Cillessen, Stefan de Vrij, Bruno Martins Indi and Daley Blind, the popular approach was to decide that these players simply could not perform at the World Cup.

 But that same group was full of belief in their ability, and Van Gaal’s vote of confidence in selecting six World Cup debutants in the defensive unit reaped massive rewards from the start.

-It added numbers were it might have been more shaky to begin with, then gave it options out wide to exploit opponents’ issue defending width at points too.
-And the former Bayern Munich boss has been clever enough not to rely only on a change of shape, changing repeatedly in response to different scenarios over the course of the competition.
+It added numbers where they might have been more shaky to begin with, then gave them options to exploit opponents susceptible to attacks from wide areas.
+And the former Bayern Munich boss has been clever enough not to rely only on a single change of shape, by repeatedly switching systems in response to different scenarios over the course of the competition.

-But the campaign to this point has been so good that many have forgotten that bad feeling ever existed.
+But their campaign to this point has been so good that many have forgotten that bad feeling ever existed.
 Now, there is every reason to believe.